Here's How Your Trade Airbnb Inc. (ABNB) Aggressively Right Now

 ABNB’s Market Performance

-ABNB stocks went up by 0.23% for the week, with a monthly drop of -1.79% and a quarterly performance of 19.43%.
-The volatility ratio for the week stands at 2.35% while the volatility levels for the past 30 days are set at 2.80% for Airbnb Inc..
-The simple moving average for the period of the last 20 days is 1.11% for ABNB stocks with a simple moving average of 3.37% for the last 200 days.
+ABNB stocks went up by 3.17% for the week, with a monthly jump of 0.92% and a quarterly performance of 19.88%.
+The volatility ratio for the week stands at 2.19% while the volatility levels for the past 30 days are set at 2.64% for Airbnb Inc..
+The simple moving average for the period of the last 20 days is 2.99% for ABNB stocks with a simple moving average of 5.39% for the last 200 days.

 Analysts’ Opinion of ABNB